About the Butterflyway Project

 In 2017, troops of Butterflyway Rangers connected with local schools, city agencies and homeowners, planting thousands of wildflowers in hundreds of pollinator patches, establishing official butterflyways in all five cities!
 Find out more about each butterflyway below.

-In March 2018, we are recruiting Rangers in Markham, Toronto (Leslieville), Scarborough (Guildwood), North Vancouver and Richmond and a team in Montreal through L’effet Papillon.
+This year, we have recruited new Rangers in North Vancouver, Richmond, Scarborough (Guildwood) and Toronto (Leslieville).
+We are still recruiting new Rangers in Markham and are expanding our team in Montreal through L’effet Papillon.
 To apply to become a Butterflyway Ranger, click on your city below.

 If you do not live in one of the current butterflyway communities, check out the resources at the bottom of this page to find out how you can bring butterflies home to your neighbourhood, one fun planting at a time.